Envirometrix/PredictiveSoilMapping/01-Introduction.md

 6.  *Publish and distribute the soil information in the form of maps, geographical databases and reports (and provide support to users)*;

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Differences among *conventional soil mapping*, *digital soil mapping* or *technology-driven or data-driven mapping* relate primarily to the degree of use of robust statistical methods in developing prediction models to support the mapping process.</div>\EndKnitrBlock{rmdnote}
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Differences among *conventional soil mapping* and *digital soil mapping* (or *technology-driven or data-driven mapping*) relate primarily to the degree of use of robust statistical methods in developing prediction models to support the mapping process.</div>\EndKnitrBlock{rmdnote}

-We here recognize four classes of soil mapping methods (B, C, D and E in Fig. \@ref(fig:pedometric-mapping-vs-dsm)) which all belong to a continuum of *digital soil mapping* methods [@malone2016using; @mcbratney2018pedometrics].
+We recognize four classes of advanced soil mapping methods (B, C, D and E in Fig. \@ref(fig:pedometric-mapping-vs-dsm)) which all belong to a continuum of *digital soil mapping* methods [@malone2016using; @mcbratney2018pedometrics].
 We promote in this book specifically the Class E soil mapping approach